-And yet, research shows that offering digital materials such as eBooks, read-alongs, and audiobooks alongside print materials does have a positive impact on literacy skills for students of all ages—especially disabled students and new language learners.
+And yet, research shows that offering digital materials such as eBooks, read-alongs, and audiobooks alongside print materials does have a positive impact on literacy skills for students of all ages—especially students with physical or learning disabilities and new language learners.
 So, how do we integrate digital materials in a way that supports student growth and amplifies learning, without leading to burnout?

 Be Explicit